felixpatzelt/data-camp-2025/README.md

 ### Linux

-Run the following shell commands:
+Run the following shell commands (or equivalent if you don't use `apt`):

 ```sudo apt install python3 uv```